-Kanchenjunga Height is 8,586 Meter (28,169 ft) from the sea level.
+Kanchenjunga Height is 8,586 Meter (28,169 ft) from sea level.
 Kanchenjunga is the third tallest mountain in terms of height in the world.
-Kanchenjunga Mountain lies in the border of Nepal and India.
+Kanchenjunga Mountain lies on the border of Nepal and India.
 Where the expedition is mainly done from the Nepal side.
 Indian side expedition is banned in 2000 by the government of India.
-There are only 3 successful expeditions happened from the Indian side till this date.
+There are only 3 successful expeditions that happened from the Indian side to this date.

-The first summiteers of ascending the height of Mount Kanchenjunga was Joe Brown and Geroge Band from the British Expedition in 25th May 1955.
-The brothers Hermann, Adolf and Robert Schlagintweit explained the local name Kanchinjínga.
+The first summiteers of ascending the height of Mount Kanchenjunga were Joe Brown and Geroge Band from the British Expedition in 25th May 1955.
+The brothers Hermann, Adolf, and Robert Schlagintweit explained the local name Kanchinjínga.
 Meaning “the five treasures of the high snow” referring to its five peaks.

 Climbing Routes of Mount Kanchenjunga

 Mainly there are four climbing routes to reach the summit of Kanchenjunga, three from the Nepal side and one from the northeastern side of India which lies in Sikkim.
 After the banned from the government of India, the Nepal side is only used for an expedition.